Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 First, recently adopted legislation on public procurement may affect the possibility for undertakings that have been found liable of bid rigging by the ICA to participate in public procurement procedures.
 This is by virtue of Article 80(5)(c) of Decree-Law 50/2016, which contains the new Public Procurement Code, and its implementing guidelines.
 Article 80(5)(c) provides for the possibility to exclude an economic operator where, among other things, the contracting authority can demonstrate by appropriate means that it is guilty of serious professional misconduct which renders its integrity or reliability questionable.
 Under the guidelines (6/2017) adopted by the Anti-corruption Authority to clarify the scope and application of Article 80(5)(c), the entering into anti-competitive agreements by an economic operator constitutes serious professional misconduct (and hence a potential ground for exclusion).
 In addition, in assessing the integrity or reliability of an economic operator, the contracting authority must take into account the ICA’s adoption of an infringement decision for serious antitrust violations.

 Second, Decree-Law 3/2017 has implemented the EU Damages Directive (2014/104/EC).

 Are there any proposals to reform or amend the existing cartel regime?

-There are no proposals to amend the existing cartel regime.
+Aside from the draft Guidelines on Compliance Programmes mentioned above, there are no other proposals to amend the existing cartel regime.